chmerdon/GridVisualize.jl/README.md

 This works for  1/2/3D grids and either a function  represented by its values on  the nodes of the  grid, or a scalar  function of 1, 2  or 3 variables, respectively.
-Vector and stream plots are currenly available for 2D only.
+Vector and stream plots are currently available for 2D only.

 The `grid` argument should be an `ExtendableGrid` as defined by the [ExtendableGrids.jl](https://github.com/WIAS-PDELib/ExtendableGrids.jl) package.
 Instead of `grid`, the following arguments can be passed in order to describe a grid (which then is internally created on-the-fly):